 Why use a residential proxy network?

 You might want to hide your IP address for various reasons.
 Or you might need to scrape data from several websites, run many accounts from the same machine, upload or download torrents via P2P connections or stream geo-blocked content.

-Whatever the case is, a residential proxy network is a great for hiding your true online identity.
+Whatever the case is, a residential proxy network is great for hiding your true online identity.
 It allocates genuine, residential IPs to you and hides your IP from servers for more online anonymity.

-There is one snag though – search engines will only allow you to make a specific number of requests from the same IP in a minute.
+There is one snag, though – search engines will only allow you to make a specific number of requests from the same IP per minute.
 Thus, this type of single server set up can significantly limit your browsing options, and even get a ban if you exceed the rate you’re given.
 Luckily, our residential proxies come with advanced rotation, which does make it easier to get past this hiccup.